3j9fkyahunqoxwqu/android-ads-blocker/README.md

 * It's flashable via .zip directly after a ROM update

-Is this an replacement for AdGuard?
+Is this an replacement for AdGuard/AdAway?

 * No, AdGuard comes with more features but to block hosts my solution should be enough.
-Such porgrams such as AdGuard are designed to not only block the entire hosts more to fine control and replace also banners, this means they also handle complex in-app specific things while hosts only block the entire domain only.
+Such programs such as AdGuard are designed to not only block the entire hosts more to fine control and replace also banners, this means they also handle complex in-app specific things while hosts only block the entire domain only.

 Do I really need other tools?